 The DVD software's audio properties now show the options 'SPDIF Out' or similar.
-When selecting it, the software will transfer the non-decoded digital multichannel data stream to the Babyface Pro.
+When selecting it, the software will transfer the non-decoded digital multichannel data stream to the Babyface.

 Note: This 'SPDIF' signal sounds like chopped noise at highest level.
-Try to avoid mixing and routing the signal to your loudspeakers, as they might get damaged.